 Eligibiliy:As with all visas applicants must meet eligibility criteria:

-- Balance of Family test ie: at least half of your children are 'eligible children' (Australian citizens, Australian permanent residents or eligible New Zealand citizens) resident within Australia, or there are more "eligible children" than there are children living in any other single country.
+- Balance of Family test ie: at least half of your children are 'eligible children' - Australian permanent residents living in Australia, Australian Citizens or eligible New Zealand citizens).

 - Require Sponsorship and an Assurance of Support from a child “settled” in Australia

-- Applicants must satisfy Health and Character requirements
+- Applicants must satisfy Health and Character requirements.
+Both at the time of application and time the application is decided.

 - A decision to refuse to grant a parent visa can be reviewed.

-Consider options for parents well in advance:There is no lower age limit for parent visas, therefore given the time factors involved it makes sense to develop a strategy and plans well in advance.
-Many people do not consider a parent visa until the parent is in need of their support.
+Consider options for parents well in advance:There is no lower age limit for parent visas, therefore given the time factors involved it makes sense to develop a strategy and plan well in advance.
+Many people do not consider a parent visa until the parent is in need of their support and processing times may then impact on when the parent can move.

 Visas options available:NB: Where eligible aged parents may be able to apply for their visa whilst in Australia.

-- Non-Contributory Parent and Aged Parent the equivalent of the above but with lower application costs
+- Non-Contributory Parent and Aged Parent: the equivalent of the above but with lower application costs (but note the processing times!)

 Pros & Cons:The positives and negatives of each visa option should be weighed up against the individuals circumstances.
 For example: